 - Bake cookies in preheated oven for 13 minutes, or until lightly browned.
 Cool completely.

-PIN this peanut butter and jelly cookie recipe for later!
+PIN these peanut butter and jelly thumbprint cookies for later!